PdoyleC/Portfolio-1-Project/README.md

 ### Navigation Bar

   * The navigation bar has a consistent look and placement on all three pages of the website supporting easy navigation.
 It includes a simple Logo, Home page, Puzzle, and Contact links and is responsive on multiple screen sizes.
-  * The navigation bar was designed to make it easy to read and with contrasting colors that are easy to read.
+- The navigation bar was designed to make it easy to read and with contrasting colours that are easy to read.
   * This section will allow the user to navigate from page to page without having to revert back to the previous page via the ‘back’ button.